tanzim-rahman/wgs-pipeline/README.md

 ## Files and directories

-- **bin**: contains the scripts used in the pipeline.
+- **bin**: Contains the scripts used in the pipeline.

-- **bin/phoenix**: contains scripts taken directly from the *Phoenix* pipeline.
+- **bin/phoenix**: Contains scripts taken directly from the *Phoenix* pipeline.
 Some files have been modified slightly in order to avoid compatibility issues.

 - **config.sh**: Contains the run parameters.
 Must be set before the pipeline is run.